junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 5.2

 > Sammy is seven today.
 I think we're going to get him through the first grade this year.
 He's a smart little kid, but we've moved around so much that he's a little behind in school.
 And I haven't been doing the stuff I need to do with him on that front.
 I need to be better about reading to him -- stuff other than field manuals and weird newspaper headlines.
-He's okay at math, and he knows some scientific sutff, becuase he's seen people doing some weird experiments at the roadhouse and Pastor Jim's, but he needs your basic little kid school stuff. <u>I'd ask Dean to do it, but there's only so much you can pile on a kid.
+He's okay at math, and he knows some scientific stuff, becuase he's seen people doing some weird experiments at the roadhouse and Pastor Jim's, but he needs your basic little kid school stuff. <u>I'd ask Dean to do it, but there's only so much you can pile on a kid.
 Having Sammy's life in his hands is enough for Dean; he can't be responsible for home-schooling Sammy too.</u> God.
 This is one more time I'm reminded how much we need Mary.

 Sammy's birthday, and John remembers school stuff.
 And Dean's birthday, it's almost always about guns and shooting.
 John cares that Sammy's behind at school, but not Dean having to change three school in the first month of the year.
 And you blame Dean for dropping out of high school and Sammy goes to Stanford?
 And say Dean's not the smart one in the family when it's him home-schooling Sammy?
 How's that fair?
 Life is not fair.